RedPRL/sml-typed-abts/README.md

 ### Getting Started
 #### Prerequisites

-You need SML/NJ.
+You need either SML/NJ or MLton.
 Either [download the binary installer](http://www.smlnj.org/) or, on OS X, use homebrew:

     brew update && brew install smlnj